 Step 6: Verbal employment offer and pre-engagement checks

 To complete and submit an online application, you need to:

 - confirm your eligibility

 - provide qualification details

 Once we receive your application, we'll send you an email with a link to an online tool called PredictiveHire.
-This online tool is easy to use and lets us have an interview through a text conversation.
-You'll get a text message with a question and you'll text back the answer.
+The online tool’s easy to use and lets us have an interview through a text conversation.
+You'll get a message with a question and you'll write back the answer.

 The interview includes questions tailored to the graduate role.
 You can complete this task with any device that has internet access.
-The task is untimed, however it takes around 20 to 30 minutes to complete.
+The task is untimed, however it takes around 25 minutes to complete.

 We’ll send you instructions on what you need to do.